Capstone-Projects-2025-Spring/project-3d-printer-security/documentation/docs/system-architecture/octo_print_overview.md

 -  However, clients with appropriate privileges may be granted access to OctoPrint’s web interface for real-time monitoring.
 -  The frontend application will be the primary interface for users to submit print jobs and interact with the system.

-This approach ensures secure, structured, and controlled access to 3D printing management, enhancing workflow efficiency and fast availability for the next print.
+This approach ensures secure, structured, and controlled access to 3D print management, enhancing workflow efficiency and fast availability for the next print job.